sky-uk/kfp-operator/docs-gen/content/docs/getting-started/installation.md

   namespace: kfp-namespace
 ```

-## KubeFlow completion eventing required RBACs
+## Kubeflow completion eventing required RBACs
-If using the `KubeFlowProvider` you will also need a `ClusterRole` for permission to interact with argo workflows for the
+If using the `Kubeflow Pipelines` Provider you will also need a `ClusterRole` for permission to interact with argo workflows for the
 [eventing system]({{< ref "../reference/run-completion" >}} "Run Completion Events").